Lower fuel and operation costs

 With a fleet of 175 trucks serving customers in North and South Dakota, Butler Machinery Company must be ready to complete customer repairs, maintenance and support in the field 24 hours a day, seven days a week.

-Using PTO systems meant constantly idling the work trucks to power tools on the jobsite — driving up fuel and maintenance costs for Butler.
-On trucks with Tier 4-compliant engines, excess idling frequently resulted in issues with the emissions-control equipment that could cost $4,000 to $18,000 per repair, plus the lost profits of a service tech waiting on his truck repairs.
+Using PTO systems meant constantly idling the work trucks to power tools on the jobsite.
+This drove up fuel and maintenance costs for Butler.
+On trucks with Tier 4-compliant engines, excess idling frequently resulted in issues with the emissions-control equipment.
+These problems could cost $4,000 to $18,000 per repair, plus the lost profits of a tech waiting on his truck.

-Butler converted several trucks in its fleet to Miller® EnPak power systems, engine-driven solutions that deliver air, power and hydraulic capabilities without idling the truck.
+Butler converted several trucks to Miller EnPak power systems.
+These engine-driven solutions deliver air, power and hydraulic capabilities without idling the truck.
 This allowed the company to lower fuel and maintenance costs while still meeting customer service needs.

 - Butler service technicians frequently use compressed air, generator power and hydraulic capabilities in the field.
 An all-in-one solution delivers all of this — with the truck engine turned off — for greater convenience and efficiency.
 Having all of these capabilities in one machine reduced the need for Butler technicians to switch between multiple machines, hooking and unhooking plugs and cables.